 Yet again, many of us share a hope that travel won’t go back to normal.
 That instead, a new, widespread form of responsible and transformational travel will emerge.
 A travel that contributes positively to the host communities, doesn’t damage the environment, and is a catalyst for travelers to learn, engage, and make positive changes in their lives.

-If you are interested in reading how Costa Rica is handling the global Covid-19 pandemic, check out this blog post.
-Furthermore, read why we believe Costa Rica has positioned itself as an optimal travel destination in the Covid era, when it becomes safe and recommended to do so again.
+If you are interested in reading how Costa Rica is handling the global COVID-19 pandemic, check out this blog post.
+Furthermore, read why we believe Costa Rica has positioned itself as an optimal travel destination in the COVID era.